sperka/node-sshclient/Readme.md

 ## Running tests

-To run automated tests, simply run:
+To run tests, simply enter:

-	$ make test
+	$ npm test

-To run tests manually, see `Makefile` (and don't forget to set --timeout 10000)

-	$ mocha test/ssh.js --timeout 10000
+(note that in mocha.opts --timeout is set to 25seconds to test connect fail - you may want to change it depending on your test system).

-_Note_: set the `hostname` variable to your server's hostname to succeed with the tests.
+_Note_: set the `hostname` variable to your server's hostname to succeed with the tests (or add `testhostname` to `~/.ssh/config` with the proper settigs).